Dissipative superradiant spin amplifier for enhanced quantum sensing: Introduction

 \section{Introduction}

 The field of quantum sensing seeks to use the unique properties of quantum states of light and matter to develop powerful new measurement strategies.
 Within this broad field, perhaps the most ubiquitous class of sensors are ensembles of two-level systems.
 Such sensors have been realized in a variety of platforms, including atomic ensembles in cavity QED systems \cite{SchleierSmith2010b,Cox2016,Hosten2016}, and collections of defect spins in semiconductor materials \cite{Acosta2009,Steinert2010,Pham2011,Wolf2015}.
-They have have also been employed to measure a multitude of diverse sensing targets, ranging from magnetometry \cite{Taylor2008,Rondin2014} to the sensing of electric fields \cite{Dolde2011} and even temperature \cite{Acosta2010}.
+They have also been employed to measure a multitude of diverse sensing targets, ranging from magnetometry \cite{Taylor2008,Rondin2014} to the sensing of electric fields \cite{Dolde2011} and even temperature \cite{Acosta2010}.
 Finding new general strategies for improving such sensors could thus have an extremely wide impact.
 A general and well-explored method here is to use collective spin-spin interactions to generate entanglement, with the prototypical example being the creation of spin-squeezed states.
 The intrinsic fluctuations of such states can be parametrically smaller than those of a simple product state \cite{Kitagawa1993,Ma2011,Pezze2018}, allowing in principle dramatic improvements in sensitivity.
-Unfortunately, conventional spin squeezing is only a useful strategy in settings where the extrinsic measurement noise associated with the readout of the spin ensemble is smaller than the intrinsic quantum noise of the ensemble's quantum state \cite{Degen2017,Pezze2018}.
-While this limit of ideal readout can be approached in atomic platforms, typical solid-state spin sensors (such as ensembles of nitrogen vacancy (NV) defect center spins that are read out using spin-dependent fluorescence) have measurement noise that is orders of magnitude higher than the fundamental intrinsic quantum noise\cite{Barry2020}.